 One of Peru's most controversial political figures, Mr. Raul Haya De La Torre, died of?

-One of Peru's most controversial political figures, Mr. Raul Haya De La Torre, died of lung cancer in Lima on Friday (3 August), at the age of 84.
+Background: One of Peru's most controversial political figures, Mr. Raul Haya De La Torre, died of lung cancer in Lima on Friday (3 August), at the age of 84.
 Mr. Haya De La Torre was a veteran of Peruvian politics, and the founder of the populist party -- the Latin American Revolutionary Alliance, or APRISTA.

 SYNOPSIS: Raul De La Haya tried on three occasions to become President of Peru, but on each attempt he was unsuccessful.
 He was a controversial politician and the party which he founded half a century ago received the highest number of votes in last year's elections for a constituent assembly.